anyaevostinar/anyaevostinar.github.io/classes/361-s25/prep-evocomp.md

 * Write a genetic algorithm program to solve a simple problem

 ## Reading
+You can read the following to achieve the basic learning objectives:
 * Complexity Ch 9 (you might not need to read the entire example)

 ## Checks